Kuiil7/Team-Profile-Generator/README.md

     node app.js

-### Testing

-Jest unit testing package is included and used to pass all tests and can be done by:
+### Testing: Jest unit testing package is included and used to pass all tests and can be done by

     npm run test

 ### Built with